pablgonz/enumext/sources/CTANREADME.md

 ## Requirements

-The minimum requirement is LaTeX release 2025-06-01.
-Loads and depends on updated version of [multicol](https://ctan.org/pkg/multicol).
+The minimum requirement is LaTeX release 2025-11-01.
+Loads and depend on updated version of [multicol](https://ctan.org/pkg/multicol).

 ## Installation